 Arizonans for Children is dedicated to improving this deplorable situation.
 By supporting Arizonans for Children, you can help improve the lives of these children and make our community a better place for all of us to live

-Arizona Department of Health Services Child Fatality Review Annual Report – The Arizona Department of Health Services’ Child Fatality Review Team recently released its annual review of child deaths in the state, indicating that while the overall mortality rate in 2014 had dropped from the previous year, there are still too many Arizona children whose lives could have been saved.
-In total, 834 Arizona children died last year, most of natural causes (disease, prematurity, etc.).
-The number of children who died from maltreatment, including abuse and neglect, was 75 in 2014 – down from 92 in 2013.
+The Arizona Department of Health Services’ Child Fatality Review Team recently released its 27th annual review of child deaths in the state, indicating that there was a 33% increase in the abuse/mortality rate from 2018 to 2019.
+In total, 777 Arizona children died last year, most of natural causes (disease, prematurity, etc.).
+The number of children who died from maltreatment, including abuse and neglect, was 100 in 2019.
 According to the report, 100% of these deaths are preventable.